christopheradams/elixir_style_guide/README.md

 end
 ```

-* ...but run different clauses that match for the same function together.
+* ...also for different clauses that match for the same function together.

 ```Elixir
 def some_function([]) do
   :ok
 end

 def some_function([first|rest]) do
   some_function(rest)
 end